1. The name of the Company (hereinafter called ‘the Association’) is British Association for Counselling and Psychotherapy.

 Election and appointment of Governors

 23. Governors elected or appointed to the Board of Governors shall hold office from the close of the Annual General Meeting at which her or his election was declared to the close of the fourth Annual General Meeting thereafter.
-The Chair and the Deputy Chair (whether appointed by the Board prior to the 2014 AGM or otherwise) shall not be subject to the preceding requirement.

 25. The standing orders enacted under these Articles shall prescribe all matters relating to the elections, the procedure for conducting the elections and for the resolution of doubts or difficulty by the President, or some other member nominated by her or him to have a casting vote in the event of a tie.

 26. The Association may from time to time by ordinary resolution increase or reduce the number of Governors.
 The Board of Governors may, at its discretion, appoint a sub-committee to assist it to identify the relevant skills set required by proposed candidates and the extent to which such candidates match the requisite skills set and the Board of Governors or such sub-committee may determine that any proposed candidates must be approved by the Board of Governors or such sub-committee before being put forward as a proposed candidate.